Background image credit: White bear studio - Adobe Stock

 Layer masks allow for non-destructive editing, keeping your original image untouched.

-This was a fun and colorful run!
-You now have a clearer image of what colors and hues are and how they can be changed to improve your designs.
-Assisted by the Adjustment Hue and Saturation tool, you speed up your workflow and release your imagination – and your user’s heart and mind – to a whole new dimension of visual communication.
+You should now have a better understanding of what colors and hues are and how they can be changed to improve your designs.
+Assisted by the Adjustment Hue and Saturation tool, you are able to speed up your workflow and release your imagination – and your user’s heart and mind – to a whole new dimension of visual communication.

 Here’s an example of how a small change in color can trigger a completely different set of emotions on the receiver.